 II.
 The Study

-Investigators categorized the participants into ten-year drinking patterns.
+Researchers categorized the participants into ten-year drinking patterns.
 Those patterns were abstinent/low, moderate, and heavy.
-Next, they compared the association of long-term moderate and of heavy use on atherosclerosis to that of abstinent/low drinking.
+Next, they compared the link of AS and long-term moderate and of heavy use.
+Then they compared the link of AS to that of abstinent/low drinking.

-Heavy alcohol consumption was not associated with risk of developing atherosclerosis.
-That was true for both men and women in comparison with abstinent/low consumption.
+Heavy alcohol consumption was not associated with risk of AS.
+That was true for both men and women.
+That’s compared to abstinent/low consumption.

 Drinkers Live Longer.
 Why Does Drinking Increase Length of Life?